Juyotal/blockchain/README.md

 # blockchain
-Blockchain Simolation App using Python(Flask) API and React frontend
+Blockchain Simulation App using Python API and React frontend